 An added bonus of taking the mules up the mountain is that while most people who head up by foot do so by using some stairs which leads to a rocky slope, the animals take the long but very scenic route up.
 I highly recommend that even if you walk, you take the long route either on the way up or on the way down.
 You will not only see far more of the site this way, but the views are absolutely stunning.

 We took a break along the way to see the Tomb of the Roman Soldier where a headless figure sits in bas relief in typical Roman military garb.
 The tomb is so large that even with all of us and the animals inside, it still felt empty.

 Further up the mountain, after dismounting and climbing some steep stairs, we came across a relief of a lion on the wall.
 It was easily missed due to it being badly eroded, but when D saw it, he let out a loud lion “Roooaaaar!”

 Walking through this area can be trying for those with a fear of heights.
 Steep cliffs on all sides are rarely more than a few steps away.
-For those travelling with young children, make sure to keep them within arms reach to avoid heart stopping experiences.
+For those traveling with young children, make sure to keep them within arms reach to avoid heart-stopping experiences.